AmaiamUlHaque/Custom-PC-Build/PC_Overview.md

 ### Key Specifications

-**Processor:** AMD Ryzen™ 7 7800X3D | Experience dominant performance with 8 cores, 16 threads, and the game-changing 96MB of 3D V-Cache, delivering unparalleled speed in gaming and CPU-intensive tasks.
+**Processor:** AMD Ryzen™ 7 7800X3D | Experience dominant performance with 8 cores, 16 threads at 4.2GHz and upto 5GHz overclocking, and the game-changing 96MB of 3D V-Cache, delivering unparalleled speed in gaming and CPU-intensive tasks.

 **Graphics:** NVIDIA GeForce RTX® 4070 12GB (White OC Edition) | Render complex projects and dive into ray-traced worlds with stunning detail, powered by DLSS 3 AI acceleration.